harrison-anth/sc_msi/README.md

 This pipeline has been tested on Ubuntu 20.04 with Snakemake 8.27.1, Conda 24.1.2, and Cell Ranger 7.2.0.

-### Planned pipeline improvements
+### Planned pipeline features to be added

-* Create separate files for each rule to help users incorporate multi-threading
+* Create separate files for each rule to help users incorporate multi-threading and custom filter/cluster settings

 * Combine FASTQ/MTX file workflows with automatic file detection

 * Include small reference transcriptome to verify installation of FASTQ Snake file

 * Containerize workflow to optionally not install each software

 ### Installation instructions